March 10 @ 6:00 pm – 7:30 pm

 Communication can feel effortless one moment and confusing or frustrating the next.
 Many different factors can make conversations run smoothly (or lead to misunderstandings).

-This workshop is designed to help participants understand why miscommunication happens and feel more confident navigating it.
+Participants will have an opportunity to understand why miscommunication happens and feel more confident navigating it.
 We’ll explore topics like:

 - What is really happening when we communicate